Back to top

 • The divorce or legal separation of the covered employee from his or her spouse;

-• The covered employee's becoming entitled to Medicare benefits.
+• The covered employee becomes entitled to Medicare benefits.

 When COBRA Coverage Will End